- IONS Leaders

 What Books Has IONS Sponsored or Published?

 IONS has published or co-published a number of books during the past three decades, including The Way of the Explorer by Edgar Mitchell, Global Mind Change and New Metaphysical Foundations of Modern Science by Willis Harman, Biology Revisioned by Willis Harman and Elisabet Sahtouris, and The Heart of Healing by Bill Poole.
 In 2007 the Institute launched its own book imprint, Noetic Books, in collaboration with New Harbinger Publications.
-We sometimes accept unsolicited submissions for Noetic Book; proposals can be emailed to Matthew Gilbert at firstname.lastname@example.org.
-Responses may take six weeks.
-Because of the overwhelming number of materials that come in, IONS must decline many worthy submissions.
+We are not currently accepting any unsolicited manuscripts for publication.

 How Can I Get Involved in a Local Community Group?